 For now though, the crisis is outrunning the help on offer.

-What can TMCs do in times like these – to support their clients, and keep the industry healthy in yet another challenging year?
+What can TMCs do to support their clients and keep the industry healthy in yet another challenging year?

-TMCs exist as businesses first and foremost – but the obligation to serve the best interests of the client, suppliers, and the industry as a whole has never been more pertinent.
+TMCs exist as businesses first and foremost – but the obligation to serve the best interests of the client, suppliers and the industry as a whole has never been more imperative.

 Even large corporate clients will struggle to justify mounting costs at a time when even their best-paid members of staff are wondering how they’ll foot their electricity bills.

-TMCs should be working with their customers to become leaner and more efficient with business travel arrangements and hotel bookings.
+TMCs should be working with their customers to become leaner and more efficient with business travel arrangements and hotel bookings by:

-- Analyse current rates; what is the market doing, and where can value be optimised?
+analysing current rates – what is the market doing and where can value be optimised?

-- Reduce travel expenses and the cost of processing them: Vcards, automation
+reducing travel expenses and the cost of processing them.